Program on Information Resources Policy

 It was established on February 1, 1973 by Anthony Oettinger and John LeGates and closed on June 30, 2011 by the same principals.
 It worked in the realm of communications and information resources.
-At most points in its history it employed as many as 15 full time staffers, mostly professionals, as well as hosting scores of visiting scholars and sponsored researchers over the years.
+At most points in its history it employed as many as 15 full-time staffers, mostly professionals, as well as hosting various visiting scholars and sponsored researchers over the years.
 At any given time it was supported by about 100 different public and private organizations.

 During the 1980s the principals of PIRP, in addition to Oettinger and LeGates, included John F. McLaughin, who headed areas of postal policy as well as national security issues; Benjamin Compaine, who directed areas of the media and literacy; and Oswald H. Ganley, who focused on international issues such as transborder data flows.

 As is typical for an academic program, it offered courses and seminars, but it also produced more than 500 book-length reports, most after reviews from industry, government and academia.
 However, its principal goal was to aid industry, government and public decision makers with sound reasoning and with information that was both impartial and competent.
 For that mission it developed research and dissemination methods that were innovative and unique.